 The White Horse North project is 100% owned by Allegiant, subject to underlying royalties, and is located approximately 74 km south of Wendover, Nevada.

-Allegiant plans to drill 6-8 drill holes, totalling 1500 metres, at White Horse North sometime in late 2017, early 2018.
+ALLEGIANT plans to drill up to 6 rotary drill holes, totaling up to 1,500 metres, at White Horse North.
 The drill target is a Carlin-type gold deposit, similar to the nearby Kinsley Mountain project of Liberty Gold, the Alligator Ridge deposit, and the Rain/Emigrant gold mine of Newmont.